frankstepanski/primineo-tech-bootcamp/2-javascript/week3/readme.md

 }, "Andrew's friends are ")
 ```

 In this example, our initializer is the beginning of a string `"Andrew's friends are "`.
 With each loop, we are pulling a name from the names array and adding it to this string.
 Once we hit the last item (where `index` is equal to the length of the array minus one) we finish off the string with `'and'`.
-Again, this is a silly example but shows some of the power that .reduce has.

 Notes: